-[INSERT POP UP WITHINCLUDE] THE FOLLOWING DEFINITION: Stalking refers to repeated (two or more occasions) visual or physical proximity, nonconsensual communication, or verbal, written, or implied threats by an individual that leads to fear for personal safety or substantial emotional distress]52
+[INCLUDE THE FOLLOWING DEFINITION: Stalking refers to repeated (two or more occasions) visual or physical proximity, nonconsensual communication, or verbal, written, or implied threats by an individual that leads to fear for personal safety or substantial emotional distress.]

-The next questions ask about instances where someone behaved in a way that made you afraid for your personal safety or caused you substantial emotional distress.53
+The next questions ask about instances where someone behaved in a way that made you afraid for your personal safety or caused you substantial emotional distress.

-13.34.
-How many times have one or more people done the following things to you in the last 12 months?54
+34. How many times have one or more people done the following things to you in the last 12 months?

-4 or Prefer

-None 1 2-3 more not to

-time times times respond

-a.
-Watched or followed you from a distance, or

-observed spied on you with a listening device,

-camera, or GPS (global positioning system).

-b.
-Approached you or showed up in places,

-such as your home, workplace, or school when

-you didn't want them to be there.

-c.
-Left strange or potentially threatening items

-for you to find.

-d.
-Sneaked into your home or car and did things

-to scare you by letting you know they had been

-there.

-e.
-Left you unwanted messages (including text,

-voice mail or social media messages).

-f.
-Made unwanted phone calls to you (including

-hang up calls).

-g.
-Left you cards, letters, flowers, or presents

-when they knew you didn't want them to.

-h.
+None 1 time 2-3 times 4 or More Times Prefer Not to Respond a.
+Watched or followed you from a distance, or observed you with a listening device, camera, or GPS (global positioning system). b.
+Approached you or showed up in places, such as your home, workplace, or school when you didn't want them to be there. c.
+Left strange or potentially threatening items for you to find. d.
+Sneaked into your home or car and did things to scare you by letting you know they had been there. e.
+Left you unwanted messages (including text, voice mail or social media messages).
+Made unwanted phone calls to you (including hang up calls). g.
+Left you cards, letters, flowers, or presents when they knew you didn't want them to. h.
 Made rude or mean comments to you online.

-i.
-Spread rumors about you online, whether

-they were based on truth or not.
+Spread rumors about you online, whether they were based on truth or not.